University of Rajshahi: Faculty of Agriculture

-Crop science was established in 2005.
-It offers a 4-year B.Sc.Ag.(Hons) degree and 18 months M.S. degree.
+Crop Science was established in 2005.
+It offers a 4-year B.Sc.Ag.(Hons) degree and 18 months MS degree.
 MPhil and Doctor of Philosophy (Ph.D.) degrees are also offered.
 About 250 students are studying in the department.

 All of these departments are in the Agricultural Faculty Building.
 Only 'practical work' is performed in Narikelbaria Campus.
 Founded in 2000, the Faculty of Agriculture was formed when a local agricultural college was absorbed into the university.